NAB team to probe sugar subsidy scandal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chairman National Accountability Bureau (NAB) Justice (retd) Javed Iqbal on Friday constituted a combined investigation team (CIT) to investigate over Rs29 billion sugar subsidy scandal.
+ISLAMABAD: Chairman National Accountability Bureau (NAB) Justice (R) Javed Iqbal Friday constituted a combined investigation team (CIT) to investigate over Rs29 billion sugar subsidy scandal.

 The CIT would obtain details about subsidy from the provinces besides getting information from the SECP about the financial and audit reports of relevant companies and from other institutions to probe the issue.